sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/find-your-office-365-tenant-id.md

 # Find your Microsoft 365 tenant ID

 Your Microsoft 365 tenant ID is a globally unique identifier (GUID) that is different than your organization name or domain.
-You can use this identifier when you configure OneDrive policies.
+You can use this identifier when configuring OneDrive policies.

 ## Find your Microsoft 365 tenant ID in the Microsoft Entra admin center